Blog

 What is Engine Diagnostics?

 Engine diagnostics is an important tool for keeping your car in good working condition.
 By hooking up your car to a diagnostic tool, you can run a series of car diagnostic tests that will check for potential problems with the engine.
-This process involves connecting the vehicle’s onboard computer to a specialized computer that reads stored information and trouble codes.
-These tests can identify sensors that are not functioning properly, ignition coils that are failing, or parts that are starting to wear out, such as spark plugs or the fuel injector.
-By catching these problems early, you can avoid more serious and expensive repairs down the road.
+This process involves connecting the vehicle’s onboard car’s computer to a specialized device that reads stored information and diagnostic trouble codes.
+These tests can identify sensors that are not functioning properly, ignition coils that are failing, or parts that are starting to wear out, such as spark plugs or the exhaust system.

 Why is Engine Diagnostics Important?